North Muskham St Wilfrid

 The east window dates from around 1905 and is a memorial to the Rev. Francis Oswald Colley, vicar of North Muskham 1902-05.
 The window depicts Our Lord, Paulinus, Mary, St Wilfrid and Mary Magdalene.
 The inscription reads:

 The east window of the north aisle has stained glass produced by the Nottingham company of Hincks and Burnell in 1939.
-The window was commissioned by Maria Beatrix Hull in memory of the Reverend John Winstanley Hull (vicar of North Muskham from 1853 to 1902), his wife Charlotte Augusta, his eldest son William and his youngest daughter, Katherine.
+The window was commissioned by Maria Beatrix Hull in memory of the Rev John Winstanley Hull (vicar of North Muskham from 1853 to 1902), his wife Charlotte Augusta, his eldest son William and his youngest daughter, Katherine.
 The Latin inscription reads: